Google Analytics Tracking Guide for Online Booking

 click Yes Tracks clicks on outbound links to other domains.

-Ecommerce and booking events sent by Meevo OB
+Online Booking events sent by Meevo

 Online Booking goes beyond default GA4 tracking by firing additional events that detail out the customer journey.
 These events are visible in GA4's Events and Engagement reports and can be used for funnel analysis, remarketing, and ROI measurement.